surge2doge/computing-work/Stories/Waking Up.md

 I think I've lost myself.

 But I kinda enjoy the new me, too.
+I am different.
+I can finally stand out at the very least, that's certain.

 Chapter 3: Discovery